Airlines wait as Treasury applies strings to payroll aid

 The Treasury Department said last week that it received applications for payroll grants from more than 230 airline companies, mostly small ones that want less than $10 million.
 The department said 12 airlines are likely to get at least $100 million.

-Treasury is proposing not only that 30% of the payroll grants be loans, but that large airlines give the government warrants to cover a portion of the loans, according to two people familiar with the matter, who spoke on condition of anonymity to discuss private negotiations.

-Warrants are securities that can be converted to stock, and Treasury's approach would create new, government-owned stock that would dilute the ownership stake of existing shareholders.
-Helane Becker, an analyst for financial-services firm Cowen, said the airlines wanted something that would not dilute the holdings of current investors.

-Airline stocks fell Monday on indications that the carriers aren’t having an easy time getting federal help.
+Airline stocks fell Monday on indications that the carriers were not having an easy time getting federal help.
 United Airlines and American Airlines both saw their stock fall 8%, while Southwest fell 6% and Delta dropped nearly 5%.